falling-fruit/falling-fruit-mobile/README.md

 Falling Fruit Mobile
 ====================

 This is a Cordova mobile application for Falling Fruit.
-It is a single-page angular app written in jade, less, and coffee.
+It is a single-page angular app written in pug, less, and coffee.
 The backend is accessed over a RESTful JSON API served up at [https://fallingfruit.org/api/](https://fallingfruit.org/api/).

 ## Directory layout